-On any given day, no matter which direction that you look, you could see multiple tower cranes.
-Back in 2016, I had the pleasure of working in Fortitude Valley, standing on the roof, you could look North towards Newstead and count 16 cranes without moving.
+On any given day, no matter which direction that you look, you can see multiple tower cranes.
+Back in 2016, I had the pleasure of working in Fortitude Valley.
+Standing on the roof, you could look North towards Newstead and count 16 cranes without moving.

-According to the RBL Crane Index for the 2nd Quarter of 2017, Brisbane has 81 tower cranes scattered across the skyline.
+According to the RLB Crane Index for the 2nd Quarter of 2017, Brisbane has 81 tower cranes scattered across the skyline.
 Brisbane’s tower crane count is down from 2016 3rd Quarter of 104 tower cranes.
-The number of cranes in the sky is the largest number of cranes that Brisbane has seen.
+The number of cranes in the sky is the largest number that Brisbane has seen.

-It’s not necessarily that Hutchies are the biggest or the best, they just happen to be the ones that have their name everywhere.
+It’s not necessarily that Hutchies are the biggest or the best, they just happen to be the builder with their name everywhere.
 Travelling the streets of South Bank Parklands district, most of the construction site fencing has Hutchinson Builders banners wrapped around them.

 Heading north, the density of cranes begins to lessen.
 However, the familiar blue and white cranes stand out from the rest.
 Mostly due to the fact they are the ones standing the tallest.
-On one block in Newstead, Hutchies have had the luxury (or the nightmare depending on your view) to have three towers as next door neighbours.
+One block in Newstead, Hutchies have had the luxury (or the nightmare) to have three high-rises as next door neighbours.